Do Go On - 400 - The Millennium Dome Heist

 Ludwig.

-Do you know this guy with the blue hair?
+Do you know this guy with a blue hair?

 My blood boils for Ludwig.